F

 Frenchtons are excellent pets for children of all ages.
 Because they are small dogs that enjoy playing, the crossbreeds interact well on the child’s level.
 They are also loyal but not overprotective.
 Parents do not typically have to worry about their pup biting or barking at a child.
 At the same time, Frenchtons do not require much space to run around.
 They stay close to their family when outside, making it easier for parents to safely keep up with both the off-leash pet and their children.

 Despite their short hair and minimal need for grooming and maintenance, these French bulldog-Boston terrier mixes are not hypoallergenic.
-This means that children with dog allergies will likely have sensitivity to the animal and its fur.
+This means that children with dog allergies will likely have sensitivity to the animal and its hair.

 Similar Dogs